Do you have a problem with leaking laundry drains?

 2. Using A Hair/Lint Catcher On The Drain

-If you don’t have a lint catcher at hand, or even if you wish to add an extra layer of protection, using a lint catcher on the drain is a good idea.
-Using it is pretty easy, and it can effectively block lint and hair from entering the drain.
+If you don’t have a lint catcher at hand or wish to add an extra layer of protection, using a lint catcher on the drain is a good idea.
+Installing one is easy and can effectively block lint and hair from entering the drain.

 3. Correcting Problems Regarding Hard Water

-Hard water won’t just lead to drainage issues but also a host of other problems if it is left unchecked.
-So, investing in a whole-home water softener would be helpful since it can solve multiple plumbing issues at hand.
+If left unchecked, hard water will fill and lead to drainage issues and many other problems.
+So, investing in a whole-home water softener would be helpful since it can solve multiple plumbing issues in your house.

 A DIY job might save you money, but it can often create problems in the long run.
-So, a professional will be your best bet to get rid of plumbing issues.
+So, a professional will be your best bet to provide top-notch plumbing services and eliminate plumbing issues.

 Here are a few ways in which a licensed plumber can help you: